William Tatge is a pianist, composer and improviser.

 Some of the venues and festivals he has played at include Musicus Concentus in Florence, Imprudences Festival in Paris, Wesleyan University, New York Winter Jazz Fest and Montreal Jazz Festival.
 He performs regularly in New York clubs such as 55 Bar, Zinc Bar, Kitano and Blue Note.

 In 2009 Tatge released his first album as a leader, Mutable Enclosures, receiving excellent reviews in All About Jazz and Jazz Review.
 In 2012 he collaborated with multimedia artist Christine Meisner on Disquieting Nature, a video/music project dealing with the landscape, history and music of the Mississippi Delta.
 The work was premiered live at the Haus der Kulturen der Welt in Berlin during Documentary Forum 2.
 The film was then screened in many prestigious museums and film festivals around Europe and the U.S. and was favorably reviewed in the New York Times.
 In 2014 Tatge recorded the album Borderlands with his Last Call quartet featuring Stefano Tamborrino, Francesco Ponticelli and Dan Kinzelman.
 The album was released in March 2015 for the Auditorium Parco della Musica label.
-A new trio record featuring Pablo Menares and Nick Anderson is currently in the works.
+In 2016 a second collaborative work with Christine Meisner entitled The Freedom Of was premiered at the Taipei Art Biennial in Taiwan.
+A new trio record featuring Pablo Menares and Nick Anderson is planned for release in 2018 with Brooklyn Underground Records.

 Tatge holds summa cum laude degrees both in Classical Piano and Composition from the Cherubini Conservatory in Florence, where he studied with Gabriella Barsotti, Rosario Mirigliano and Romano Pezzati.
 He studied jazz piano and improvisation with Stefano Bollani, Stefano Battaglia, Franco D’Andrea, Paolo Birro and Enrico Pieranunzi.